WildBoni/lake-map/README.md

   git clone https://github.com/WildBoni/lake-map.git
   ```

-2. Open the public/index.html file in your browser
+2. Open the public/index.html file in your favourite browser and the app is ready to run!

-###### If you would like to recreate the working environment, do as follows:
+##### If you would like to recreate the working environment, do as follows:

 3. Install [Node.js](https://nodejs.org/)